Cocompactly cubulated crystallographic groups: Preliminaries

 \begin{lem} Let $n\geq 1$ and let $\mathbf R_n$ be the standard tiling of $\Euclidean^n$ by $n$-cubes.
 Then $\simp\mathbf R_n$ is isomorphic to the $(n-1)$-dimensional hyperoctahedron $\mathbf Q_n$. \end{lem}

 \begin{rem} By regarding $\simp\mathbf X$ as being constructed from right-angled spherical simplices in which 1-simplices have length $\frac{\pi}{2}$, one realizes $\simp\mathbf X$ as a CAT(1) space.
-It is shown in~\cite{HagenBoundary} that if $\mathbf X$ admits a proper, cocompact group action, then $\simp\mathbf X$, as a CAT(1) space, is isometric to the Tits boundary of $\mathbf X$ (when the latter is endowed with the piecewise-Euclidean CAT(0) metric in which all cubes are Euclidean unit cubes). \end{rem}
+It is shown in~\cite[Proposition~3.37]{HagenBoundary} that if $\mathbf X$ is fully visible, then $\simp\mathbf X$, as a CAT(1) space, isometrically embeds in the Tits boundary of $\mathbf X$ (when the latter is endowed with the piecewise-Euclidean CAT(0) metric in which all cubes are Euclidean unit cubes). \end{rem}

 Part of the utility of the simplicial boundary comes from the fact that an action of a group $G$ on $\mathbf X$ induces an action of $G$ on $\simp\mathbf X$.

 \begin{prop} Suppose $G$ acts on the CAT(0) cube complex $\mathbf X$.
 Then $G$ acts by simplicial automorphisms on $\simp\mathbf X$. \end{prop}